mansengstedt/spring-ai-llms/README.md

 Location and projectId are fetched from `spring.ai.vertex.ai.gemini`.
 The model name is fetched from `app.gemini.llm-model.name`, but defaults to value in `LlmConfig.name`.

-However, the model returned by gemini is empty, hence in code it is set to "Unknown" to avoid db errors.
+However, the model returned by gemini is empty.
+In the code it is set to "Unknown" to avoid db errors.

 - Gemini example parameters: https://docs.cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-pro
 - Available foundation models: https://console.cloud.google.com/vertex-ai/model-garden